Run Linux on Windows 10 with VirtualBox

 - Set the computer details, including username and password.

-Now wait for Linux Mint to install and then restart the virtual machine by shutting it down via the Linux Mint taskbar.
+Wait for Linux to install and then shut down the virtual machine via the operating system.

-Resolve the "Running in software rendering mode" notification
+Resolve Linux Mint's "Running in software rendering mode" notification

 A message may display every time Linux Mint is loaded that says the following: